Marcuuu/test-readme/README.md

 ## Typography
 [Back to top](#top)

 **Cirrus** incorporates beautiful typography to make your website stand out from the rest.
-Nunito Sans, by [Vernon Adams](https://sansoxygen.com/) is chosen for the default typography for most elements such as <code>paragraphs</code>, <code>articles</code>, <code>blockquotes</code>, and more while Montserrat adds a bold but elegant touch to titles.
+Nunito Sans, by [Vernon Adams](https://sansoxygen.com/) is chosen for the default typography for most elements such as `paragraphs`, `articles`, `blockquotes`, and more while Montserrat adds a bold but elegant touch to titles.

-The <code>font-size</code> have been converted to rems which is independent of the font sizes of the parent elements.
+The `font-size` have been converted to rems which is independent of the font sizes of the parent elements.
 The default is set to 1rem (16px) where each interval of rem is 16 pixels.

 ### Typefaces